lamtrg279/chat-app/README.md

 # Real-time chat application
-In this project, I built a full stack web application using Socket.io and React.js to implement a basic real-time chat application that supports 2 or more users.
+In this project, I built a full stack web application using Socket.io and React.js to implement a basic real-time chat application that supports 2 or more users with CSS files provided by online tutorial.

 ## Implementation Details
 - Required node.js